 Read our post on everything you need to know about riding the subway.

-TIP: Anytime you are on the subway, look out for great musicians, buskers, and performers.
+TIP: On the subway, look out for great musicians, buskers, and performers.
+See where else you can find NYC's Street and Subway Performers.